GravityPDF/gravity-pdf-documentation/docs/v6/developers/pdf-features/images.md

 ## Float Support

-There is partial support for floating images in mPDF, however the following limitations apply:
+There is partial support for floating images in mPDF, however, the following limitations apply:

--   You can only have one floated image left and one floated right per container.
+-   You can only have one floated image left, and one floated right per container.
 -   Unlike your browser (which will overflow the image out of the container), the containing HTML element is extended at the bottom if necessary to enclose the floated image.
 -   Floats are ignored if the image is too wide for the container, inside a table, or `page-break-inside: avoid` is set.